juniorjvn/Sport-win-loss-ratio-s-correlation/README.md

-# Sport Win/Loss ratio's Correlation
+Win/Loss ratio's Correlation with the Population of the City it is in